usaid-cs/yesterday-i-learned/physics.md

 - ["Optical bonding"](http://slideplayer.com/slide/3399128/), à la filling the air gap(s) with special glue, makes your screens reflect less.
 - On most bikes, [the pedals never move backwards with respect to the ground](https://www.youtube.com/watch?v=72DCj3BztG4), except if the lowest gear is chosen, in which case it _might_ be possible.
 - The more alien life we find, the more likely it is for the great filter to be [ahead of us](https://www.youtube.com/watch?v=UjtOGPJ0URM), something that destroys all civilisations.
 Us not finding any alien life means _we might have passed the great filter_.
+- _Why_ [dark mode is less easy to read and causes eye strain](https://www.youtube.com/watch?v=bCaFRN3aaP8) _long term_: eyes are dilated when viewing light text on dark backgrounds, making it hard and taking more energy to focus (think large aperture cameras).
+Bright text also scatters light, bleeding light onto the dark background.
+This does not happen on black on white screens.
+The best contrast for _reading_ is white on dark blue.
+If you don't stare at your screen for hours, none of this matters.
+- You can make a huge natural snowball only near the belt where the temperature is fluctuating close to 0°C.
+- A solar eclipse looks like a [vague dark spot](http://time.com/4908949/total-solar-eclipse-space-view/) from space.